ianmparker/basket-detection/README.md

 ![child vs bot in basketball](https://github.com/ianmparker/basket-detection/assets/18231849/4aa94c81-fa3c-4e42-96bb-93e25cafea5e)

 --------------------------------------------------
+**Overview**

 This repository contains a YOLO model trained on a dataset of basketball images.

-The model is used to detect the position of a basketball and hoop.
+The model is aplied to a video to detect the position of a basketball and hoop.

-Which is then used to determine whether a shot attempt has been made.
+With those positions the shot_detector.py file determines whether a shot attempt has been made.

 -------------------------------------------------
 You can use this model on a video of yourself shooting around by replaing the path of "shootaround.mov" with the path of your own video.